 The Smith Sound Film Festival was formed in 2017.
 We're located in Clarenville, Newfoundland & Labrador, Canada.
 We're a very small festival which operates in the George's Brook-Milton Community Cultural House our neighboring community.
 We're also situated on the East Coast of Newfoundland one of our prime tourist destinations in summer taking in historic Trinity and Bonavista visitation points.
 If you are into winter sports, our communities have some nice trails for the outdoor adventurer.
 In summer, kayaking is a must along the shores of Random and Smith Sounds.

-Our festival is planned for Friday September 16th of this year.
+Our festival is planned for Friday September 22nd 2023 .
 Last year's was a great success and we hope to see some of our returning filmmakers this year.

 We're an audience driven film festival awarding prizes based on the highest number of votes.
-The Smith Sound Silver Spike Award is the top honours.
-This year we are also introducing the Martin Bourne Award for the film that best captures the spirit of innovation and cinema-verite representing people in day to day life activities.
-Martin Bourne was a local Clarenville filmmaker who lived here in the 1950s.
+The Smith Sound Silver Spike Award is the top prize.

 3. I understand there is no monetary value associated with the festival.
 Only prizes awarded under the Audience Best Choice and the Martin Bourne Award shall be granted to the winning filmmakers.

-4. By submitting to SSFF, the submitter consents that he or she has permission from all other participants such as the producer, director, writers, actors and any other artistic contributor including music rights to have the film submitted to SSFF for consideration into the festival’s programming this year.
+4. By submitting to SSFF, the submitter consents that they have permission from all other participants such as the producer, director, writers, actors and any other artistic contributor including music rights to have the film submitted to SSFF for consideration into the festival’s programming this year.

-5. If the submitted film is selected for programming, the submitter agrees to the above terms that he or she is the holder of the rights to the film work and all parties involved in its creation agree to have the film screened in public.
+5. If the submitted film is selected for programming, the submitter agrees to the above terms that they are the holder of the rights to the film work and all parties involved in its creation agree to have the film screened in public.

 6. We may provide stills from your film, if programmed, for future promotion of on our website and/or on social media platforms.